Bewitched (2005 film): Production

-Bewitched had complicated development process that took nearly a decade.
+Bewitched had a complicated development process that took nearly a decade.
 Rob Morrow and Cynthia Nixon were in talks to star in an adaptation directed by actor Ted Bessell and written by Broadway's Douglas Carter Beane, before Bessell died in 1996.
 Jim Carrey was in talks to play Darrin.
 Several writers, including Laurice Elehwany, made changes to the script.
 Nora Ephron was ultimately hired in 2003.
 Principal photography took place from the end of 2004 to the beginning of 2005.

+Music

+The film was composed by George Fenton.
+The theme song for the Japanese version is "I'll Fall in Love" by Seiko Matsuda.

 Release

 Box office

-The film was originally planned for release in July 2005, but was later pushed back to its eventual release date, June 24, 2005.
+The film was originally planned for release in July 2005 but was later pushed ahead to its eventual release date, June 24, 2005.
 Budgeted at $85 million, it achieved a worldwide gross of $131.4 million, considered a "box office dud".
 The total gross for the United States was $63.3 million, with international at $68.1 million.
 The film was released in the United Kingdom on August 19, 2005, and opened at #2, behind Charlie and the Chocolate Factory.

 Critical reception

-On the review aggregate website Rotten Tomatoes, it holds a 24% approval rating, based on 187 reviews with an average score of 4.61/10.
-The website's critics consensus reads: "Bewitched is haunted by scattered laughs and a lack of direction".
-On Metacritic, the film has a score of 34 out of 100, based on 39 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 The New York Times called the film "an unmitigated disaster".
-Australian critics Margaret Pomeranz and David Stratton gave the film three and half stars out of five stars.
+Australian critics Margaret Pomeranz and David Stratton gave the film three and a half stars out of five stars.
 Both said that Kidman captured the original character authentically.

 Awards

-The film earned Nicole Kidman and Will Ferrell a Golden Raspberry Award for Worst Screen Couple.
+The film earned Nicole Kidman and Will Ferrell a Golden Raspberry Award for Worst Screen Combo.
 The film was also nominated for Worst Director, Worst Actor (Will Ferrell), Worst Screenplay, and Worst Remake or Sequel.

 Home media

-The film was released on VHS and DVD on October 25, 2005 by Sony Pictures Home Entertainment.
-It included deleted scenes, such as Jack and Isabel's wedding and an extended version of Isabel getting mad, several making of featurettes, a trivia game, and an audio commentary by the director.
+The film was released on VHS and DVD on October 25, 2005, by Sony Pictures Home Entertainment.
+It included deleted scenes, such as Jack and Isabel's wedding and an extended version of Isabel getting mad, several making-of featurettes, a trivia game, and an audio commentary by the director.

 In Australia, a Blu-ray version was released on February 7, 2018.

+New film

+In 2021, it was announced that Sony Development would produce a new film based on the original television series.
+Terry Matalas and Travis Fickett would write the script and John Davis and John Fox were set to produce through Davis Entertainment.
+No film was made.